iamjr15/github-contribution-graph/packages/github-contribution-graph/README.md

 ## Self-Hosting the API

-By default, the widget uses the hosted API at `github-contribution-graph.netlify.app`.
+By default, the widget uses the hosted API at `githubgraph.jigyansurout.com`.
 To self-host:

 1. Clone the repository
 2. Deploy to Netlify (or similar)